Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 	3 = MS-124W M/B, 4 = Generic

 This module supports multiple cards.
-This module does not support autoprobe thus the main port must be specified!!!
+This module does not support autoprobe thus the woke main port must be specified!!!
 Other options are optional.

 Module snd-trident
 ------------------